 Your parrot can’t resist some love and affection.
 They respond very well to learning new things and exercising their brain will help to keep them happy.
 However, it may vary depending upon the species of parrot.

-Your parrot’s cage will need sufficient space.
+Your parrot’s cage will need to be of sufficient space.
 Talk to your local Petbarn team member about the best cage for their size.
+No cage is ever too big – give your parrot the biggest cage that can be accommodated in your home.

-Cushion their cage using papers.
+Cushion the cage floor using newspapers or paper towels.
 If you are planning to breed your birds, find nesting material at your local Petbarn.

 Provide at least two tree branches of different thickness.
-Place them at different heights for your parrot to jump between to keep their feet strong and healthy.
+Place them at different heights for your parrot to jump between to keep their feet strong and healthy and nails short.

-Toys of different materials like plastic, wood or safe metals are perfect for your parrot.
+Toys of different materials like firm plastic, wood or safe metals are perfect for your parrot.
+Be sure they cannot chew up these toys and remove them if this occurs.
 Include foraging toys to keep them entertained.
-Some parrots like to chew hoses, but these should be removed if you notice signs of wear and tear.

 Position your cage so at least one side is against a wall to help your parrot feel secure.
-Keep their cage out of direct sunlight or anywhere too aromatic, like the kitchen, as parrots have sensitive respiratory systems.
+Keep their cage out of direct sunlight or anywhere too aromatic, like the kitchen, as parrots have sensitive respiratory systems, especially with Teflon pans.

 Your parrot likes to be secure in the dark when getting their 12 hours of sleep each night.
 It’s recommended you have a separate, smaller sleeping cage for your parrot to move into at bedtime.
 Whether you have a separate cage or not, at night you will always need to cover it with a cage cover.

-Nutritionally balanced pellets are good for your parrot’s diet.
-Feed them fruits, veggies and seeds as well.
+Nutritionally balanced pellets or crumbles are good for your parrot’s diet.
+Feed them fruits and veggies as well, and use nuts and seeds as a treat.

 The majority of parrot breeds enjoy vegetables such as kale, zucchini and shredded carrot, while their favourite fruits are papaya, banana and rockmelon.
 Never give your parrot chocolate, caffeine, avocados, fruit seeds, mushrooms, peanuts, onions or garlic.
 Your parrot’s species will dictate how often they’ll eat.
 Talk to your local Petbarn member about what each species of parrot eats.